lifee77/Voyagent/README.md

    - "Find flights from New York to London for next week"
    - "What are the best things to do in Tokyo?"
    - "Tell me about Berlin in May"
+4. Make reservations by asking the bot to book for you:
+   - "Book a table for dinner at Chez Marie in Paris for tomorrow at 7pm"
+   - "Reserve a room at the Grand Hotel in Rome for May 15th for 3 nights"
+   - "Get tickets to the Tokyo Sky Tree for next Tuesday"
-4. Use the `/summary` command to get a compiled trip itinerary based on your conversation
+5. Use the `/summary` command to get a compiled trip itinerary based on your conversation

+## Making Reservations with Rime

+The Voyagent bot can make actual phone calls to businesses using Rime's AI voice agents.
+When a user requests a reservation, the bot will:

+1. Collect necessary details about the reservation
+2. Initiate a phone call to the business
+3. Have a natural conversation to make the booking
+4. Return the confirmation details to the user

+This feature works for:
+- Restaurant reservations
+- Hotel bookings
+- Attraction ticket purchases
+- Travel agency inquiries

+To use this feature, you'll need to provide:
+- The name of the business
+- A valid phone number
+- Details like date, time, number of people, etc.

 ## Architecture